 Visit their sites to find out more about what they do for the Gainesville/Alachua communities.

-Every finisher of either distance will receive a custom medal and a custom glass (for re-hydrating at the finish, of course).
+Every finisher of either distance will receive a custom medal and a custom glass.

 50k finishers will receive a custom designed trucker hat to commemorate the event!